mlahmed/fa17-proj1/ANSWERS.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+error.full_messages returns an array of all error messages in sentence format. “application.html.erb” is the main application layout so the error will appear in every view.

 # Give us feedback on the project and decal below!

 # Extra credit: Link your Heroku deployed app